Photometric Enzyme Method for Detecting Acrosin Activity in Spermatozoa

 - 18-month shelf life

-The acrosin activity of human ejaculates varies independently from the standard semen parameters such as sperm concentration, percent motility, sperm motion characteristics and morphology.
-Thus the enzyme may be an additional marker for human semen quality.
+The acrosin activity of human ejaculates varies independently of the standard semen parameters such as sperm concentration, percent motility, sperm motion characteristics, and morphology.
+Thus, the enzyme may be an additional marker for human semen quality.